Vayakhel: Exodus chapter 35

-Josephus taught that when the Israelites brought together the materials with great diligence, Moses set architects over the works by the command of God.
-And these were the very same people that the people themselves would have chosen, had the election been allowed to them: Bezalel, the son of Uri, of the tribe of Judah, the grandson of Miriam, the sister of Moses, and Oholiab, file son of Ahisamach, of the tribe of Dan.
+Josephus wrote that when the Israelites brought together the materials with great diligence, Moses set architects over the works by the command of God.
+And these were the very same people that the people themselves would have chosen, had the election been allowed to them: Bezalel, the son of Uri, of the tribe of Judah, the grandson of Miriam, the sister of Moses; and Oholiab, file son of Ahisamach, of the tribe of Dan.

 Classical rabbinic interpretation

 The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud: